tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 REST or RPC.

-1. GraphQL query operations return the data based on the current state of the app service.
-It's expected that a query with certain input requested over time may return different data as output, reflecting changes in the current state of the app service by mutations.
+1. GraphQL query operations return the data based on the current state of the server.
+It's expected that a query with certain input requested over time may return different data as output, reflecting changes in the current state of the service by mutations.

 2. All GraphQL mutation operations must include operation identifier as input, in a parameter called `transactionId`.
 Two requests with the